 Bit CLI (bit-bin)

-The bit-cli configuration is shared between all workspaces on a single machine. bit-cli configuration is accessible using the
+Bit uses a local configuration on the installed machine. bit-cli configuration is accessible using the

 bit config command.

 The full list of Bit cli commands is detailed here.

 A project that is set to work with Bit is considered a workspace.
 A workspace contains all of the components' information and provides the functionality to author, export, and import.
 Usually, a project has a single workspace.